tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   <img src="{{ site.url }}/img/pitl07/controlp5-install-library.png" />
 </figure>

 Once you have the library installed, create a new sketch named "identikit".
 An identikit -- or *facial composite* -- is a portrait image reconstructed from the memory of one or many eyewitnesses.
-Composites can be rendered in various ways -- using sketch artists, transparencies, or software.
-Our identikit program will be no use for any real world application, but fun to play with, nonetheless.
+You have probably seen criminal identikits in police stations or on the news.
+These are rendered in various ways, namely: by sketch artists; or using a system of overlaid transparencies; or computer software.
+Our identikit program will be no use for any real-world application, but fun to play with, nonetheless.
 To get started, add the following code.

 {% highlight py %}
 add_library('controlP5')